foundry-vtt-community/wiki.js/development/guides/vite.md

 export default config;
 ```

-This is what sets up the vite dev server as a proxy on top of foundry.
+The `server` section sets up the vite dev server as a proxy on top of foundry.
 Read `base` as: mount all source files under `/systems/lancer/`, and read the `server.proxy` section as: proxy all urls that do not begin with `/systems/lancer` to foundry, and the `/socket.io` url to foundry's websocket server.

-It also sets up the build under "library mode" defaults, making sure to compile to the modern esmodule standard.
-Vite will compile typescript/coffeescript/scss/sass/etc automatically, as long as the corresponding compiler is installed. `build.lib.entry` is the initial source file of your application, the one that eventually depends on everything your application needs.
+The `build` section sets up the build under "library mode" defaults, making sure to compile to the modern esmodule standard. `build.lib.entry` is the initial source file of your application, the one that eventually `import`s everything your application needs.

-This includes your style files.
+This needs to include your style files.
 Vite assumes your build's entrypoint will eventually depend on everything it needs to process.
 If you haven't been coding under this assumption, the easiest way to satisfy this is to add a line to your entrypoint like

 ```typescript
 import './lancer.scss';